ricardojoserf/MemorySnitcher/README.md

 ![or1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/memorysnitcher/overread_1.png)

 The values are leaked!
-Now it is time to leak the function address:
+Now it is time to leak the function address, you can find the following snippet [here](https://github.com/ricardojoserf/MemorySnitcher/blob/main/snippets/leak_stack_overread.c):

 ```c
 #include <windows.h>